 All staff members at Summer Horizons Camp must have graduated high school and be 18 years of age or older.

-High school students who have completed 10th or 11th grade are eligible to apply for our Junior Counselor volunteer program.
+High school students entering 11th or 12th grade are eligible to apply for our Junior Counselor volunteer program.
 Application and information found below.

 Junior Counselor Program Assignment Process

 The qualities of a successful Junior Counselor include good character, integrity, and adaptability.
-To apply for this program, interested parties must submit the Junior Counselor application and agreement forms to the Camp Director.
-A limited number of volunteers will be selected to participate and may be asked to complete a background check.
+To apply for this program, interested parties must submit the Junior Counselor application and agreement form found under Employment Forms below to the Camp Director.
+A limited number of volunteers will be selected to participate.
+Those selected will be expected to join our staff at orientation on June 16.
 Preference will be given to applicants who have previously completed the Counselor in Training program at Summer Horizons Camp.
+Once assignments have been made, Junior Counselors will be expected to arrive to camp on the agreed-upon dates and times.